 Women think about their breast size daily, whether too big or too small.
 For those who have a generous breast size, it can be a blessing.
 But, many women who have large breasts can consider them to be too large and look for answers.
 For thousands of women, breast reduction surgery can be a blessing.

 Breast reduction surgery, known as reduction mammoplasty, involves the removal of the unnecessary overabundance of glandular tissue and skin.
 Patients are able to live life with comfortable, lighter breasts that appear firmer and lighter.
-Dr. Steinbrech in New York City expertly sizes the breasts to be proportionate with the patient’s entire body.
+Our plastic surgeons expertly size the breasts to be proportionate with the patient’s entire body.

 For many, breasts that are too large, not well supported and sagging cause not only physical problems, but mental anguish.
 Large breasts are attractive, but breasts that are too large for a woman’s body can cause health problems ranging from severe back problems to permanent indentations in the shoulders from lingerie that is unable to support the weight.